 Once you join an Aeroplan Family Sharing group, your points are split evenly based on the percentage of points you have within the group.
-To give you a better understanding of how points are used, I’ll use the above group of six example from above.
+To better understand how points are used, I’ll use the above group of six example from above.
 This is how their points would break down.

 |Group Member||Points in||Percentage|

-Now let’s say the father of the group wants to make a redemption of 100,000 Aeroplan points.
+Now say the group’s father wants to make a redemption of 100,000 Aeroplan points.
 The points withdrawn from each member would be as follows: